2026학년도 대학수학능력시험 영어영역

 A video ____ has its own model of reality, internal to itself and separate from the player’s external reality, the player’s bodily space and the avatar’s bodily space.

-As in the real world, perception requires ____
+As in the real ____ perception requires action.

-The feedback loop of perception and action ____ enables you to navigate the world around you is now one step removed: instead of perceiving primarily through interaction of your own body with the external world, you’re perceiving the game world through interaction of the avatar.
+The feedback loop of perception and action that enables you to navigate the world around you is now one step removed: instead of perceiving primarily through interaction of your own body with the external world, you’re perceiving the game world through ____ of the avatar.

 2026학년도 대학수학능력시험 40번